noir-lang/noir/docs/docs/aztec/how-it-works/l1-l2-messaging.md

 ### Messages

 While a message could theoretically be arbitrary long, we want to limit the cost of the insertion on L1 as much as possible.
 Therefore, we allow the users to send 32 bytes of "content" between L1 and L2.
 If 32 suffices, no packing required.
 If the 32 is too "small" for the message directly, the sender should simply pass along a `sha256(content)` instead of the content directly.
+The content can then either be emitted as an event on L2 or kept by the sender, who should then be the only entity that can "unpack" the message.
-In this manner, the message content can be "unpacked" on the receiving domain.
+In this manner, there is some way to "unpack" the content on the receiving domain.

 The message that is passed along, require the `sender/recipient` pair to be communicated as well (we need to know who should receive the message and be able to check).
 By having the pending messages be a contract on L1, we can ensure that the `sender = msg.sender` and let only `content` and `recipient` be provided by the caller.
 Summing up, we can use the structs seen below, and only store the commitment (`sha256(LxLyCrossMsg)`) on chain or in the trees, this way, we need only update a single storage slot per message.